microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing/README.md

 ## Setup

-*Note: You can download a copy of this repository, unzip the files, and open the projects in MPLAB X under File → Open Project*
+*Note: Download a copy of this repository, unzip the files, and open the projects in MPLAB X under File → Open Project*

 ### Setup from Scratch